serokell/tezos-packaging/docs/baking.md

 sudo systemctl edit tezos-node-$tznet
 ```

-An editor will open with service override configuration,
+An editor will open with service override configuration file.
 Add the following:

 ```